Servings: 4 Total time: 15 hours 30 minutes Difficulty: intermediary

-Pabellón Criollo is considered Venezuela's national dish, a symbol of its culinary identity.
-It combines four simple yet flavorful elements: white rice, stewed black beans, shredded meat, and fried plantains.
-These ingredients represent the country's cultural and agricultural diversity: rice and beans provide a nourishing base, meat provides strength, and plantains provide tropical sweetness.
-Each region of Venezuela adds its own unique twist, but the spirit of the dish remains the same: a complete and generous meal.
-Pabellón Criollo is naturally gluten-free since it uses products without flour or bread.
-It is served at family meals and on national holidays, and remains a staple in Venezuelan homes.
+Pabellón Criollo is considered the national dish of Venezuela, a symbol of its culinary identity.
+It combines four simple yet flavorful elements: white rice, simmered black beans, shredded meat, and fried plantains.
+These ingredients represent the country's cultural and agricultural diversity: rice and beans for a nourishing base, meat for strength, and plantains for tropical sweetness.
+Each region of Venezuela adds its own personal touch, but the spirit of the dish remains the same: a complete and hearty meal.
+Pabellón Criollo is naturally gluten-free since it is based on products without flour or bread.
+It is served at family meals, national holidays, and remains a staple in Venezuelan homes.

 Ingredients